RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

     - **IMU (Inertial Measurement Unit):** Helps improve localization and detect unexpected collisions.
     - **Wheel rotation tracker:** For the localization of turtlebot.

-To utilize sensors on the TurtleBot, we plan to feed the sensor inputs, including the YOLOv3 object detection system, to our local host computer because we suspect that SLAM navigation will require significant computing power, which might overwhelm the Raspberry Pi on the TurtleBot.
-By inputting the LIDAR and depth camera sensor data, along with the YOLOv3-based traffic light detection, to the local computing power, we will return the navigation results to the TurtleBot to command its movement.
+To utilize sensors on the TurtleBot, we plan to feed the sensor inputs, including the CV2 package object detection system, to our local host computer because we suspect that SLAM navigation will require significant computing power, which might overwhelm the Raspberry Pi on the TurtleBot.
+By inputting the LIDAR and depth camera sensor data, along with the CV2 package-based traffic light detection, to the local computing power, we will return the navigation results to the TurtleBot to command its movement.

 ---